CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/layout/menus.md

 Secondary menus are dropdown menus when presented on medium screens or larger.
 On mobile devices, they collapse down to accordion-style menus.

 ### Side navigation
 The majority of a site’s information architecture will likely be presented through side navigation, as shown on this page.
-In beta, the services are presented through the tertiary menu.
+The services are presented through the tertiary menu.
 Content may be so nuanced that a fourth level of navigation is required.

 ---